 The customized spaced repetition algorithm is based on a regular interaction schedule, meaning daily (ideal!) or regular usage is crucial.
 According to Lingvist data scientist Mikk Tõnissoo, the team has discovered that there is a range of usage that optimizes the spaced repetition technology, allowing learners to hit the sweet spot of the forgetting curve.
 The recommended regimen is to learn at least 50 cards in four to seven days, but ideally following the daily 100-20-1 rule: 100 cards, 20 new words, 1 challenge.

-Lingvist, with its tailored exercises and customizable Course Wizard, is the fastest tool for acquiring vocabulary on the market.
+Lingvist, with its tailored exercises and Custom Decks, is the fastest tool for acquiring vocabulary on the market.
 However, without regular practice, the words that need review will stack up and the effectiveness of the system decreases.
 In this case, the most challenging part of becoming fluent in a new language is not the actual learning process, but the forming of a new habit.
 Due to the design of Lingvist’s memory curve model, people who use the app regularly can recall about 80% of all of the words they’ve seen so far.